guillecura/warriorjs-core/README.md

 # WarriorJS Engine

-*There's a small chance that you have played the game WarriorJS before, and an even smaller chance that you have landed here by accident, so you may be wondering what's this all about...*
+*There's a small chance that you have played the game WarriorJS before, and an even smaller chance that you have came here intentionally, so you may be wondering what's this all about...*

 **This is the rules engine behind [WarriorJS](https://github.com/olistic/warriorjs), distributed as an standalone npm package.**